18F/18f.gsa.gov/_posts/2021-04-01-building_a_user-centered_data_strategy.md

 The 18F team has experience in this area.
 We have:

 * Assisted the Treasury Department [implement the DATA ACT](https://18f.gsa.gov/2016/06/14/prototype-early-prototype-often-lesson-from-the-data-act/)
-* Helped federal laboratories [organize and share their data more effectively](https://18f.gsa.gov/2017/10/05/18f-and-federal-laboratories-work-together-to-bring-better-data-to-businesses/) with industry partners; and,
+* Helped federal laboratories [organize and share their data more effectively](https://18f.gsa.gov/2017/10/05/18f-and-federal-laboratories-work-together-to-bring-better-data-to-businesses/) with industry partners
 * [Saved time and improved data quality](https://18f.gsa.gov/2020/04/23/saving-time-and-improving-data-quality-for-the-national-school-lunch-breakfast-program/) for the National School Lunch & Breakfast Program.
 * Worked with many other agencies to help create sustainable data practices.
 We discuss some highlights of these projects below.